What we do

 SpiralGen Inc. is a privately held company based in Pittsburgh, Pennsylvania.
 Our clients include businesses and government agencies.
-We hold the exclusive license to Spiral software generation and optimization technology, developed under the lead of Carnegie Mellon University.
+We are the primary supporter of the open source SPIRAL software generation and optimization technology, developed under the lead of Carnegie Mellon University.

 Contact us to talk about your optimization needs and see how SpiralGen can help you today.

 President: José M.F.
 Moura, the SPIRAL project lead since 2000, is also a co-founder.
 Dr. Moura holds the title of University Professor at CMU, reserved for the university’s most accomplished and impactful faculty members (currently only 51).